Louise Mountbatten: Crown princess

 In 1926–1927, the crown princely couple made an international trip around the world to benefit Swedish interests, which was described as a great success, especially the trip to the United States, during which they travelled across the nation from New York City to San Francisco.
 Public interest was high, and the couple acquired a reputation for being "democratic", after having refused such formalities as greeting the guests at a reception sitting on thrones, which they had been invited to do at the reception of an American millionaire.
 During an interview in Salt Lake City, Louise stated that she believed in gender equality and that women are fully capable of being active within all professions and in the business world, as well as within politics: "Women are completely intellectually equal to men and, provided they are given sufficient education, are just as capable to deserve respect and admiration as men in this field".
 In 1934–35, she made a similar trip with Gustav Adolf to Greece and around the Middle East and Africa, called the Orient Tour.
-In 1936, Louise attended the funeral of George V of Great Britain.
+In 1936, Louise attended the funeral of George V of the United Kingdom.

 During World War II, Louise was active in aid work within the Red Cross.
 She collected candles and other non-electric light sources for the needy during the campaign "Vinterljus" (English: Winter Lights).
 Another contribution was Kronprinsessans Gåvokommitté för Neutralitetsvakten (English: "The Crown Princess Gift Association For the Neutral Defence Forces"), which provided the soldiers mobilised to guard the borders of neutral Sweden with gifts: normally socks, scarfs and caps knitted by contributors from all over the country.
 As a citizen of a neutral country, Louise was also able to act as a messenger between relatives and friends across warfaring borders.
 She also provided supplies to many private citizens in this way, such as "two old ladies in Münich", the former German language teacher of her husband's late wife, and the exiled Princess Tatiana of Russia in Palestine.
 It is said many would have died, had it not been for Louise's help.
 In 1940, for example, she sent supplies to the British major Michael Smiley of the Rifle Brigade, who was captured and placed in a prisoner of war camp, after his mother-in-law Alicia Pearson had asked for her help.
 During the Finnish Winter War, Louise set up a home for Finnish war orphans at Ulriksdal Palace.